ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/mannwhitneyutest.md

 # mannWhitneyUTest {#mannwhitneyutest}

-Applies the Mann-Whitney rank test.
+Applies the Mann-Whitney rank test to samples from two populations.

 **Syntax**